CSRG-Group/dcs-notes.github.io/cs118/index.md

 ### Complete notes

+Notes by **Edmund Goodman** are linked below:

-Notes covering the entire topic by **Edmund Goodman** can be found on [here](./combined.html).
+- [x] Notes covering the entire topic can be found [here](./combined.html)
-A cut down version of the notes covering only the non-trivial content can be found [here](cribSheet.html).
+- [x] A cut down version of the notes covering only the non-trivial content can be found [here](cribSheet.html)

-*Note that only the cut down version is under active development, but I will irregularly copy across the content from it into the full version*.
+*Note that only the cut down version is under active development, but I (Edmund) will irregularly copy across the content from it into the full version*.

 Given the large number of topics, it makes sense to break these down into broader topics - each of which having its own page.
 These were written in collaboration by **Akram Ahmad** and **Justin Tan**, and are linked below by section: